Circumtriple planet

 A circumtriple planet is a celestial mass that is hypothesized to be orbiting not only a single star but three stars at the same time.
-Scientists observing the star system GW Ori, which is a huge disk of dust and gases about 1,300 light years away from Earth, suspect that there may be a circumtriple planet orbiting the three stars.
+Scientists observing the star system GW Ori, which is a large disk of dust and gases about 1,300 light years away from Earth, suspect that there may be a circumtriple planet orbiting the three stars.
 They observed a gap in the vast dust cloud and they hypothesize that there may be a planet in this gap.
 The planet itself has not been seen but its influence may explain gravitational oddities within the star system.
+By using computer modeling, some scientists believe that a Jupiter-sized planet may be able to explain the star system's rings and strange behavior, according to one account.
 If so, this may be the first known example of a circumtriple planet in the universe.

-By using computer modeling, some scientists believe that a Jupiter-sized planet may be able to explain the star system's rings and strange behavior, according to one account.
-If a circumtriple planet exists, it will be an extremely rare phenomenon in the universe.
-It could add to human understanding of how planets form.
+In 2022, tentative evidence of a very small planet was found around the triple system PSR J0337+1715.
+In 2024, additional data allowed the planet's mass to be constrained to 0.0041±0.003 Earth mass, making it one of the smallest objects directly detected outside the Solar System so far.

+In 2024, the substellar object CWISE J235827.96–521813.4 was detected to be bound to the Gliese 900 triple star system at a distance of 12000 AU, thus becoming the planet with the longest orbital period and first confirmed circumtriple planet.